Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 The Old Town center is where you will find some exceptional historic buildings to admire.
 The area has a delightfully charming atmosphere, compounded by the cozy cafes and little boutiques that dot the streets, housed within pretty, ancient buildings.

-The centerpiece of Como is the beautiful Cathedral of Como (Duomo di Como) with its Romanesque Bell towel.
-Dating back to the 14th century, but not completed until nearly four hundred years later, the cathedral is a striking blend of many Romanesque, Renaissance, and Baroque architectural styles.
+The Cathedral of Como is the beautiful cathedral with its Romanesque Bell towel.
+Dating back to the 14th century, but not completed until nearly four hundred years later, the cathedral is a blend of Romanesque, Renaissance, and Baroque architectural styles.

 Being a larger town, with a bigger resident population, this is one of the best places to stay if you are visiting Lake Como outside of the peak tourist season.
 You won’t have to worry about the entertainment and amenities shutting down for lack of tourists when there are plenty of locals to cater to throughout the year.